fauzancodes/heirsscale/README.md

-# islamic-heritage-calculator
+# HeirsScale
-Calculate the inheritance of the deceased person according to Islamic law.
+A Calculator to calculate the inheritance of the deceased person according to Islamic law.